alkem-io/playground-ssi/SmartContractInterface/README.md

-# Instructions: How to delpoy the smart contract
+# Instructions: How to deploy the smart contract
 This file contains the instructions on how to run the smart contract.
 In order to run this contract you will need to have the following languages/programs installed:

 * Node.js